 12. Educational discipline sanctions may include work assignments, essay writing, community service, behavioral contract, administrative referral, letter of apology, restitution, or other educational assignment.

 13. Impose other sanctions as outlined in the departmental handbook for specific programs including but not limited to fire/EMS, nursing, and police academy departments.

 14. Limit access to and/or prohibit students from certain areas of the campus.

-15. Administer other sanctions as per the discretion of the Vice President for Student Services.
+15. Administer other sanctions as per the discretion of the Vice President of Student Services.